jankaluza/spectrum/debian-ubuntu-installation.markdown

 title: Installing on Debian/Ubuntu
 ---

 We have APT repositories for [Debian](http://www.debian.org) and [Ubuntu](http://www.ubuntu.com) that make it very easy to install spectrum.
-Currently there are packages for Debian Lenny and every Ubuntu distribution from Hardy Heron (8.04) to Karmic Koala (9.10).
+Currently there are packages for Debian Lenny (stable), Debian Squeeze (testing), and every Ubuntu distribution from Hardy Heron (8.04) to Karmic Koala (9.10).

 To use the repositories, just add the following lines to /etc/apt/sources.list:

 	deb http://packages.spectrum.im <dist> spectrum

-where &lt;dist&gt; is either lenny, hardy, intrepid, jaunty or karmic.
+where &lt;dist&gt; is either lenny, squeeze, hardy, intrepid, jaunty or karmic.
 You can find your distribution in the file /etc/lsb-release.
 We also have a source repository at the same location if you want to build the package yourself.

 ###Add GPG key
 After you have added the repository, you still have to import the GPG key that